 }

-This is the longest function from Listing 10-22 that returns the longest of two string slices, but now with an extra parameter named ann of the generic type T, which may be filled in by any type that implements the Display trait as specified by the where clause.
+This is the longest function from Listing 10-22 that returns the longer of two string slices.
+But now it has an extra parameter named ann of the generic type T, which can be filled in by any type that implements the Display trait as specified by the where clause.
 This extra parameter will be printed before the function compares the lengths of the string slices, which is why the Display trait bound is necessary.
-Because lifetimes are a type of generic, the declarations of both the lifetime parameter 'a and the generic type parameter T go in the same list inside the angle brackets after the function name.
+Because lifetimes are a type of generic, the declarations of the lifetime parameter 'a and the generic type parameter T go in the same list inside the angle brackets after the function name.

 Summary

 We covered a lot in this chapter!
-Now that you know about generic type parameters, traits and trait bounds, and generic lifetime parameters, you’re ready to write code that isn’t repetitive yet works in many different situations.
+Now that you know about generic type parameters, traits and trait bounds, and generic lifetime parameters, you’re ready to write code without repetition yet works in many different situations.
 Generic type parameters let you apply the code to different types.
-Traits and trait bounds ensure that even though the types are generic, they will have the behavior the code needs.
+Traits and trait bounds ensure that even though the types are generic, they’ll have the behavior the code needs.
 You learned how to use lifetime annotations to ensure that this flexible code won’t have any dangling references.
-And all of this happens at compile time, which doesn’t affect runtime performance!
+And all of this analysis happens at compile time, which doesn’t affect runtime performance!

-Believe it or not, there’s much more to learn on these topics: Chapter 17 will discuss trait objects, which are another way to use traits.
-Chapter 19 will cover more complex scenarios involving lifetime annotations as well as some advanced type system features.
-But in the next chapter, you’ll learn how to write tests in Rust so that we can make sure our code is working the way it should.
+Believe it or not, there is much more to learn on the topics we discussed in this chapter: Chapter 17 discusses trait objects, which are another way to use traits.
+Chapter 19 covers more complex scenarios involving lifetime annotations as well as some advanced type system features.
+But in the next chapter, you’ll learn how to write tests in Rust so you can make sure your code is working the way it should.

 prod: check xrefs